MicroEJ/docs/DeviceDeveloperGuide/ui/display/display.rst

 Example for a A4 image with required alignment on 8 bits:

--  Original image width in pixels (== width in MicroEJ application): 47
+-  Original image width in pixels (== width in MicroEJ Application): 47

 -  Hardware image width in pixels (== line width in pixels in RAW image data): 48